Ladcze/Basic-Web-App-AWS/README.md

 ---

 # Conclusion/Summary
-Following thorugh the above steps, we now have a working web app deployed by Amplify console that can call a Lambda function via API Gateway.
+Following through the above steps, we now have a working web app deployed by Amplify console that can call a Lambda function via API Gateway.
 All the AWS services set up can securely communicate with each other coourtesy the permissions managed/seup within IAM.
 When a user clicks on the Call API button in the web app, it makes a call to our API, which triggers the Lambda function.
 The Lambda function writes to a database and returns a message to our client via API Gateway.